ably/ably-dotnet/CONTRIBUTING.md

 ```

 Running `.\build.cmd` will start the build process and run the tests.
 By default it runs the NetFramework tests.
-To run the Netcore build and tests you can run `.\build.cmd Test.NetStandard`
+To run the Net6.0 and Net7.0 build and tests you can run `.\build.cmd Test.NetStandard`

 ## Working from source